 - 1. The test does not mandate particular controls as part of a "reasonable" cybersecurity program. - 2.
 The test does not define "personal information." - 3.
 The test does not require a breach or similar incident to have occurred. - 4.
-Causation in fact is not part of the test. - 5.
-Similarly, proximate cause is irrelevant to application of the test. - 6.
-Although the test addresses the issue of "harm," it does not address the issue of "damages." - 7.
-The test does not address whether any particular information steward has an obligation to maintain "reasonable" security for personal information. - 8.
-Legal fault and liability are not part of the test.
+Causation in fact is not part of the test.

-6 These issues are discussed in more detail at pages 25-27, infra.
+^{6.} These issues are discussed in more detail in Section II.B, infra.